Larry Talbot: Wolf Man (2025)

-In May 2020, Ryan Gosling has been cast as Wolf Man for an upcoming reboot of the titular character.
+In May 2020, Ryan Gosling was cast as Wolf Man for an upcoming reboot of the titular character.
 Lauren Shuker Blum and Rebecca Angelo co-wrote the script, from an original story pitched by Gosling.
-The actor has previously been in negotiations to also serve as director, but was ultimately decided that he would instead focus entirely on acting.
-The film will be directed by Derek Cianfrance.
+In 2023, Gosling was announced as having been replaced by Christopher Abbott as the character Blake Lovell with Zac Chandler portraying a younger Blake.
+Leigh Whannell directs the film.
+The werewolves depicted in this film resemble a nearly hairless version of Larry Talbot's werewolf form.